vtruo009/Parsley/README.md

 The application can be used as a widget in Notion or by going to the localhost address.
 To embed it, simply copy the localhost url, create an embded block in Notion, and paste the url.

  > **_NOTE:_** When the application is stopped in the terminal, the widget will appear blank.
 Refresh Notion when spinning up the application again.

+ ## Roadmap

+ This project is a work in progress and only works locally ad of now.

+- [x] Parse and create transactions in integrated database
+- [x] Database selection
+- [ ] Reactive widget; ability to resize
+- [ ] Flexibility to customize category label(s)
+- [ ] Clean up transaction description/title
+- [ ] Dark mode

 ## Tools :toolbox: